okeshawarz/prospectus/draft5.md

 The world is urban.

+*talk a bit more about lefebvre and urban relations here.*
+*also, talk about the different problems in which land and geography* *show up.
+A brief intro to land and space.*

 The urban revolution dreamt of by Lefebvre is, for the most part, well under way.
 This is true in a literal sense, as the global *physical* urban population rises dramatically, but more to the geographer's point-- urban social relations